-So far this year I’ve done oatmeal cookies, sugar cookies, and shortbread cookies.
+I love holiday cookies and I have shared lots of them!
 But (arguably) none of those are more fit for the holidays than gingerbread!
-I recently had some traditional german gingerbread at the Chicago Christkindlmarkt, and I loved the soft texture and the bold spices!
+The first time I tried traditional german gingerbread at the Chicago Christkindlmarkt, I loved the soft texture and the bold spices!
 I knew I had to try it myself!
 And so the recipe for these soft stout gingerbread cookies was born.

-Here’s what you’ll need to make these perfectly soft gingerbread cookies:
+Here's what you'll need to make these perfectly soft no chill gingerbread cookies:

-- all-purpose flour – should be measured using the scoop and level method, or even better, with a food scale — you’ll need 352 grams.
+- all-purpose flour - should be measured using the spoon and level method, or even better, with a kitchen scale -- you'll need 352 grams.

 - baking soda - gives these cookies a nice lift, reacting to the acidity of the molasses.